 Scientist quite like classifying stuff, and literally all living things on the planet are no exception.
-This is done through taxonomy, which in biology is simply the scientific organisation of all living and once living but now extinct things.
+This is done through taxonomy, which in biology is simply the scientific organisation of all living, and once-living but now extinct, things.
 Our current system of taxonomy has, with some changes, existed since the 1700s, originating with botanist and zoologist Carl Linnaeus.
 It wasn’t simply a hobby borne out of his enjoyment of organisation (though if filing cabinets in alphabetical order are your thing, this is the job for you!).
-There are some really important things we can learn about history and evolution from it too.
+There are some really important things we can learn about history and evolution from taxonomy too.
 This week we will be taking a look at how taxonomy works, how things are classified, and how things are named, which is sometimes conventional and other times less so…

 Groups of life

 The basics of taxonomy is that life is organised into eight main categories, these being Domain, Kingdom, Phylum, Class, Order, Family, Genus and Species.
 We will explore these in relation to one species.
 Let’s take a cat for an example.

 Domain- This is the broadest category and has three options- bacteria, archaea and eukaryotes.
 Bacteria and archaea (sometimes known as prokaryotes) are singles celled micro-organisms and do not have a nucleus in their cell.
 Eukaryotes are multicellular, and do have a cell nucleus, so are pretty much everything else from human to skunk to sunflower.
 Cats are eukaryotes.